dazdaz/gemini-filesearch-rag-zero/README.md

 - Production-ready for enterprise use

 Perfect for building AI assistants that need to answer questions about your documents, contracts, reports, knowledge bases, etc.

+**📋 [See Real-World Use Cases](USE_CASES.md)** - Discover how organizations are using Gemini File Search across industries including healthcare, finance, legal, education, and more.

 ## 🤝 Contributing